Flooring contractor installing vinyl wood planks.

 • Auto accident property damage

-• Vandalism of an electrician's vehicle
+• Vandalism of a company vehicle

 Contractor's tools and equipment